Weekly Fishing Report

 I hope everyone is doing well and enjoying the nice fall weather in many parts of the country.
 Hawk Lake has seen its first snow of the season and the lake trout should be spawning shortly.
 Deposit requests have gone out earlier this month.
 As such every year there are guests that are just not able to make their original dates work.
 Therefore right about this time dates that have been sold out start to instantly appear, albeit briefly.

 If you were interested in a June trip and were told that your timeframe was sold out please reach out ASAP as we have several prime weeks that have literally just opened up and will be gone before Thanksgiving.
-We currently have the following June dates open:
+See the contact page for current openings or call us directly.

 These dates have been reserved since July.